rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 clarification

 * `(c == v) <-> (v == c)`
-* the test for equality refers to the values components hold
+* the test for equality refers to the values the components hold
-* i.e. components are implicitly dereferenced to their values
+* i.e. components are implicitly dereferenced

 clarification